Hindu denominations: Shaktism

-Shaktas worship Goddess as Mother Shakti, in different forms.
+Shaktas worship the Mother Goddess as Shakti, in different forms.
 These forms may include Kali, Parvati/Durga, Lakshmi and Saraswati.
 The branch of Hinduism that worships the goddess, known as Devi, is called Shaktism.
 Followers of Shaktism recognize Shakti as the supreme power of the universe.
 Devi is often depicted as Parvati (the consort of Shiva) or as Lakshmi (the consort of Vishnu).
 She is also depicted in other manifestations, such as the protective Durga or the violent Kali.
 Shaktism is closely related with Tantric Hinduism, which teaches rituals and practices for purification of the mind and body.

-Animal sacrifice of cockerels, goats and to a lesser extent water buffaloes is practiced by Shakti devotees, mainly at temples of Goddesses such as Bhavani or Kali.
+Animal sacrifice of cockerels, goats and to a lesser extent water buffaloes is practiced by Shakta devotees, mainly at temples of goddesses such as Bhavani or Kali.